robusta-dev/robusta/docs/playbook-reference/triggers/helm-releases-monitoring.rst

 .. details:: on_helm_release_fail

-    The ``on_helm_release_fail`` event is triggered when a Helm release enters a ``failed`` state.
+    ``on_helm_release_fail` is triggered when a Helm release enters a ``failed`` state.
 This is a one-time trigger, meaning that it only fires once when the release fails.

     **Available options**:

-    * ``names``: A list of Helm release names that this trigger will monitor.
-If you leave this field empty, the trigger will monitor all release names specified in the namespace.
-This field is optional.
+    * ``names``: List of Helm release names for this trigger to monitor.
+Leaving this field empty monitors all release names in the namespace.
+Optional.
-    * ``namespace``: This field specifies the namespace that the trigger will monitor.
-If you leave this field empty, the trigger will monitor across all namespaces.
-This field is optional.
+    * ``namespace``: The Helm release namespace for this trigger to monitor.
+Leaving this field empty monitors all release namespace in the cluster.
+Optional.

     .. admonition:: Example

-        This example demonstrates how to set up a trigger that watches a Helm release for an ``failed`` state.
+        Monitor the ``demo-app`` Helm release in the ``default`` namespace and send notifications when it is failing.

         .. code-block:: yaml

             customPlaybooks:
-              - actions:
-                - helm_status_notification:
-                    message: "Helm release failed" # optional
-                triggers:
+              - triggers:
                 - on_helm_release_fail:
                     names: ["demo-app"] # optional
                     namespace: "default" # optional

-        ``helm_status_notification`` supports the following parameters:
-        * ``message``: Custom message for the action event.
-This field is optional.
+                actions:
+                  - helm_status_enricher: {}

     .. image:: /images/helm-release-failed.png
       :width: 1000